Trauma course Vietnam

 Transition from Australian input to completely Vietnamese is proceeding well.

 The end of day debriefs are getting better.
 This is a new concept.

 WHO have set a target for reducing death and injury following trauma by 50% by 2020.
-The course in LDGH is part of improving outcomes after trauma.
-An ideal opportunity exists to make a huge change in outcomes of trauma across the province.
-Some funding for this can best be sought at national level.
+The courses in LDGH and NNTGH are part of improving outcomes after trauma.
+An ideal opportunity exists to make a huge change in outcomes of trauma across the provinces.
+Some funding for this could be sought at national level.
 We have no influence in this

 Interpreters (all local DaLat)